azjps/ladder_dogs_discord_bot/README.md

 # Discord Bot for Ladder Dogs
-Discord bot which manages puzzle channels for puzzle hunts via discord commands.
+Simple discord bot which manages puzzle channels for puzzle hunts via discord commands, used by a small-to-medium sized team.

 This was initially created from [`cookiecutter-discord.py-postgres`](https://github.com/makupi/cookiecutter-discord.py-postgres) and uses [`aiogoogle`](https://aiogoogle.readthedocs.io/en/latest/)/[`gspread_asyncio`](https://gspread-asyncio.readthedocs.io/en/latest/index.html) for (optional) Google Drive integration.

-To keep things very simple (and because I started this a week before Hunt starts), currently this is not using a postgres DB, and is just storing some simple puzzle metadata via JSON files.
+To keep things very simple (and because I started this a week before Hunt starts), currently this is not using a postgres DB, and is just storing some simple puzzle metadata via JSON files and [`dataclasses_json`](https://pypi.org/project/dataclasses-json/).
 If this bot works well enough, likely will switch to postgres/gino/alembic for next time.

 # Usage

 Most users will just need to become familiar with two commands:
 1. To post a new puzzle channel, post `!p puzzle-name` in the `#meta` channel of the corresponding puzzle round.
-   This will create a new text and voice channel where puzzle discussion can take place.
+   This will create a new text and voice channel where puzzle discussion can take place, as well as a new Google Spreadsheet with a handy `Quick Links` worksheet.
    You can scroll the sidebar or use `Ctrl + K` to help search for existing puzzle channels.
 2. When Hunt HQ has confirmed that the puzzle has been solved, post `!solve SOLUTION` in the puzzle channel.
    The channels will be automatically archived afterwards.